Can I Put Mousse In My Hair After A Perm?

 Alcohol-free mousses will be ideal for permed hair.

-Your hair is already prone to dryness post-perm.
+Your hair is already prone to dryness after a perm

 Silicone-Free